Frequently asked questions

 If you do have separate accounts and want to copy songs between them, you can edit the song in the mobile app, then tap the Copy button, choose Copy To Another Account option and select the destination account.
 There's no way to share songs between accounts so that edits in one appear automatically in the other, and there's no way to copy a batch of songs to another account.

-How can I rename or delete an account?
+How can I rename an account or transfer it to another person?

-You can change the band name for your account, or change the account name that your bandmates use to log in, from the Account > Info page on the website.
-If you change the account name, you'll have to notify all your bandmates and ask them to enter the new name on the Settings > General Settings page of their apps, and use it when logging into the website.
+You can change the display name for your account, or change the account name that your bandmates use to log in, from the Admin > Info page on the website.
+If you change the account name, you'll have to notify all your bandmates and ask them to enter the new name on the Settings > General page of their apps, and use it when logging into the website.

 How can I move all my data to a new device?